Skip to main content

 At WelcomeAide, we are building our AI Newcomer Navigator with these principles at the core:

-- Verified information only: We train our system exclusively on verified government resources and established service directories.
-We do not generate advice — we connect newcomers with authoritative sources.
+1. Verified information only: We train our system exclusively on verified government resources, including IRCC and provincial agencies, and established service directories like Settlement Online.
+We do not generate advice; we connect newcomers with authoritative sources.

 Looking Ahead